 Tiger Woods primed for first Hero World Challenge title since 2011

-Gary Woodland held a slender one shot lead going into the final round of the Hero World Challenge while tournament host Tiger Woods remained in the hunt for his first title here since 2011 as he moved to Tied-3rd.
+Gary Woodland held a slender one-shot lead going into the final round of the Hero World Challenge while tournament host Tiger Woods remained in the hunt for his first title here since 2011 as he moved up to Tied-3rd.
 Reigning US Open champion regained the lead with a four-under 68 in the third round here on Friday, displacing fellow American Patrick Reed from the top.

 Reed was handed a two-shot penalty after he was found moving the sand away from his ball.
 However, all is not lost for Reed who tallied 74 in the third round but is only three shots of the leader.
 An exciting finish is on the cards here with three shots separating the top six players.
 Henrik Stenson of Sweden would have shared the lead with Woodland going into the final day if it was not for a bogey on the par-4 18th hole.